apache/pulsar-site/docs/admin-api-tools.md

   - [Java admin API](pathname:///api/admin/): It’s a programmable interface written in Java.

+  - Go admin API (coming soon)

   - [REST API](pathname:///admin-rest-api/?version=@pulsar:version_number@): HTTP calls, which are made against the admin APIs provided by brokers.
 In addition, both the Java admin API and pulsar-admin CLI use the REST API.

 - [pulsar-admin CLI](pathname:///reference/#/@pulsar:version_origin@/pulsar-admin/): It’s a command-line tool and is available in the bin folder of your Pulsar installation.